martinbarge/sml5202-19-Teach/page4.md

 <p>You can reference images from other web hosts, or you can upload an image to your GitHub repository and reference that.<p>
 <p>First we will reference an image hosted on Wikipedia</p>
 <img src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe">
+<p>The code for inserting images is: &lt;img src="URL OF IMAGE" alt="DESCRIPTION OF IMAGE" &gt;</p>
+<p>In the example above, the image src is https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg </p>
+<p>You will notice that the image fills the width of the content area.
+This is okay for this exercise.
+Later we will look at how to modify the width settings of the image.</p>

 <hr>

 <h2>2.
 Description lists</h2>